particle-iot/docs/src/content/reference/device-os/firmware.md

 {{#if singlePage}}
 You are viewing the single-page version of the Device OS API reference manual.

 It is also available [divided into small sections](/cards/firmware/) if you prefer that style.
+Small sections also work better on mobile devices and small tablets.
 {{else}}
 You are viewing the multi-page version of the Device OS API reference manual.

 It is also available [as a single large document](/reference/device-os/firmware/) if you prefer that style.

 **Helpful tips for desktop and laptop:**

-- Shift-Right goes to the next topic
+- Shift-Right Arrow goes to the next topic
-- Shift-Left goes to the previous topic
+- Shift-Left Arrow goes to the previous topic
-- Shift-Down goes to the next section
+- Shift-Down Arrow goes to the next section
-- Shift-Up goes to the previous section
+- Shift-Up Arrow goes to the previous section

 **Helpful tips for mobile (phone and tablet):**

 - Swipe left or right edge tap goes to the next topic
 - Swipe right or left edge tap goes to the previous topic
+- Hamburger menu lists all sections
 {{/if}}

 ## Cloud Functions